appunite/mockery/README.md

 #### Restrictions

-Global mock module doesn't have to contain every function exported by original module, but it cannot contain function which is not exported by original module.<br>
+Global mock module doesn't have to contain every function exported by the original module, but it cannot contain a function which is not exported by the original module.<br>
 It means that:
-* when you remove function from original module, you have to remove it from global mock module or Mockery will raise
+* when you remove a function from the original module, you have to remove it from global mock module or Mockery will raise
-* when you change function name in original module, you have to change it in global mock module or Mockery will raise
+* when you change a function name in the original module, you have to change it in global mock module or Mockery will raise

 ## Advanced examples